-Correction: The original article mistakenly implied that the Kensington Heights and Kensington View civic associations have officially opposed Costco's parking waiver application.
-In a letter attached to a Patch article regarding the waiver, the KHCA complained to the Department of Permitting Services about the process of review, but did not officially oppose the waiver.
+Correction: The original article mistakenly implied that the Kensington Heights and Kensington View civic associations have officially opposed Costco's parking waiver application. the KHCA complained to the Department of Permitting Services about the process of review, but did not officially oppose the waiver.
 We regret the error.

-With small business the main focus of a two-hour session, the Wheaton Redevelopment Advisory Committee (WRAC) convened in the Mid-County Regional Services Center for its final meeting of 2011.
+With small business the main focus of a two-hour session, the Wheaton Redevelopment Advisory Committee (WRAC) convened in the for its final meeting of 2011.
 WRAC welcomed Casey Wilson of the Maryland Small Business Development Center to discuss his center’s resources for Wheaton businesses, reviewed redevelopment and subcommittee updates, and listened to an update from Green Wheaton.

 Small Business Resources: